BrythonServer/ggame/docs/index.rst

 Welcome to ggame!
 =================

-The simple cross-platform sprite and game platform for `Brython Server <https://github.com/tiggerntatie/brython-server>`_ and `Runpython <https://runpython.org>`_.
+The simple sprite and game platform for
+`Brython Server <https://github.com/tiggerntatie/brython-server>`_ and `Runpython <https://runpython.org>`_.